Author Neal C. Lemery’s first book is Mentoring Boys to Men: Climbing Their Own Mountains.

 They are our children, our future.
 They also tell us a great deal about what America is and where we are headed, as a nation, and as a place to raise our children.

-Several of his op ed pieces and essays have been published in The Oregonian, the Tillamook Headlight Herald, and Mentor magazine.
+Several of his op ed pieces and essays have been published in the Tillamook County Pioneer, The Oregonian, the Tillamook Headlight Herald, and Mentor magazine.
 An interview of Neal was in the February, 2013 local edition of The Ruralite, the monthly publication of the Tillamook Public Utility District.
 Several of his poems and short stories were published in the North Coast Squid, a regional literary journal.